 Congregations have tripwires too.
 Usually invisible, they are tripped when a touchy subject is raised, often unwittingly and usually to the utter surprise of the person who brought up the subject.
 I’ll give a few simple examples, but the reality is they are innumerable, and most of us harbor them in one form or another.
 In a church (or temple, synagogue, etc.), they often come clothed in religious garb and are disguised as “holy,” though they are nothing of the sort.
 We would each do well to free ourselves of their influence.

 Years ago our sanctuary was equipped with wooden pews bolted to the floor.
 They provided a place to sit, but were unpadded, fixed in place, and uncomfortable.
 We decided to replace them with padded chairs like the ones we have now.
-These are much more comfortable and can be removed or rearranged as needed—as when we reconfigured the sanctuary with tables for Pesach, Passover.
+These are much more comfortable and can be removed or rearranged as needed.
 We raised the money and purchased the chairs, and found a new congregation in Indiana that was looking for pews for their warehouse space.
 We sold the pews at a bargain price—which helped offset the cost of chairs—and they gained instant seating for their startup church.
 We were both blessed and both happy.